Winson Optics

 SEM Surface Analysis -- 50,000× Magnification Lab Data

-SEM cross-section: Winson vacuum AS coating showing uniform nano-film with atomic-level flatness and covalent bonding
+SEM cross-section: Winson vacuum AS coating showing uniform nano-film with covalent bonding

 Winson AF

-Why CoF < 0.05 matters: The SEM images above demonstrate why vacuum evaporation achieves a friction coefficient unreachable by spray-on methods.
-The atomically flat fluoropolymer layer eliminates micro-scale asperities -- the root cause of tactile drag.
+Why CoF <0.05 matters: Vacuum evaporation achieves an atomically flat fluoropolymer layer that eliminates micro-scale asperities -- the root cause of tactile drag -- unreachable by spray-on methods.

 The Physics of